-- 1. Turn to the "off" position all AC equipment breakers. - 2.
-Turn to the "off" position the 50 amp AC generator breaker.
+1. Turn to the "off" position all AC equipment breakers.

+2. Turn to the "off" position the 50 amp AC generator breaker.
 At this point, no AC line voltage will be displayed at the AC volt meter.
-Let the generator run for 3-5 minutes without a load to cool down. - 3.
-Stop the generator by pressing down the "stop" switch on the panel shown above.
-Hold until it stops.
+Let the generator run for 3-5 minutes without a load to cool down.

+3. Stop the generator by activating the "stop" switch on the panel.
+Hold switch until generator stops.

-Possible Problems/Solutions
+Possible Generator Problems/Solutions